 - UHaul Car Share

 In a competitive job market employers are looking for more than just education, they want hands-on experience, too.
-In fact, more than 60% of William Peace University graduates receive job offers from their internship experience.
+In fact, more than 60 percent of William Peace University graduates receive job offers from their internship experience.

 WPU is ranked #1 in the nation among schools that produced the largest percentage of interns, according to U.S. News & World Report.